 Wages vary by employer and area of the country.
 The engineer's level of training, experience, and responsibility also affect wages.

 Validation engineers who work full time usually receive benefits.
 Typical benefits include sick leave, paid vacation, and health insurance.
 Some employers also provide a retirement plan.

 Specific information about the number of validation engineersin Hawaii and nationally is not available.

 - Federal, state, and local government agencies

 In Hawaii, outlook information is not available specifically for validation engineers.
 However, they are included in a larger group of "engineers, all other."
-Little change in the number of jobs for workers in this group is expected through the year 2020.
+Little change in employment is expected for workers in this group through 2018.